How Much Do Wedding Flowers Typically Cost?

 It’s fairly difficult to get price quotes for wedding flowers from a florist because there are simply so many different variables.
 What type of flowers will be chosen?
-How many of each flower?
-What will be in season?
+How many of each flower will you need?
+What will be in season during your wedding?
 What bouquets, corsages, and boutonnieres will be needed?
 What about large arrangements?
 Dinner table centerpieces?
 Ceremony aisle décor?

-The best way to get a good quote for prices is simply to ask what they charge on average for bridal bouquets, bridesmaid bouquets, corsages and boutonnieres.
+The best way to get a good quote for prices is simply to ask what they charge on average for bridal bouquets, bridesmaid bouquets, corsages, and boutonnieres.
 You can then go from there when comparing florists to one another price-wise.
 These professionals also have a variety of rentals that they offer that you previously saw in my article on lorists and What They Provide.
-From the start, there’s truly no way of knowing what will truly be needed for the wedding without sitting down and getting the process started.
+From the start, there’s truly no way of knowing what will truly be needed for your wedding until you sit down with someone and start talking through everything.

 Within the wedding flower industry prices tend to depend more on the season and the different flowers than they do anything else.
-What may cost one price in the summer may sky-rocket to a much higher price over the winter.
+What may cost one price for a flower in the summer may sky-rocket to a much higher price for that same flower over the winter.
 Across the board though, florists tend to charge about the same amount for the different pieces they provide.

-However, like every other wedding vendor, the possibility of hidden costs and fees is just as likely with florists, as they too have delivery fees, taxes, labor costs, liability insurance, etc. to consider when putting together their customer contracts.
-However, honest florists will reveal these costs up front as necessary costs when doing business.
-Some even try to temper these costs by offering freebies, like a free toss bouquet for the bride so she doesn’t have to give up her original.
+Like every other wedding vendor, the possibility of hidden costs and fees is just as likely with florists, as they too have delivery fees, taxes, labor costs, liability insurance, etc. to consider when putting together their customer contracts.
+However, honest florists will reveal these costs up front as necessary costs for doing business.
+Some may even try to temper these costs by offering you freebies, like a free toss bouquet so you don’t have to give up your original bridal bouquet.

-Before we can even address the range of prices offered for products and services, it’s important to address the bigger topic here.
+But before we can even address the range of prices offered for products and services, it’s important to address the bigger topic here.
 The flowers that are chosen, and in what number, will truly determine the cost of the flowers for the wedding.
-Choose the most expensive flower, and then request in bulk flooding every area of the wedding and you’re sure to have a large bill at the end.
-Choose flowers wisely and the wedding can still be flooded with beautiful flowers, but at a much lower cost.
+If you choose the most expensive flower, and then request it in bulk flooding every area of your wedding, you’re sure to have a large bill at the end.
+If you choose flowers wisely though, your wedding can still be flooded with beautiful flowers, but at a much lower cost.

-By looking at the prices of each flower, and some of the other variables that go into the pricing of wedding flowers, you can be much more educated going into a meeting with your florist.
+By looking at the prices of each flower, and some of the other variables that go into the pricing of wedding flowers, you will be much more educated going into a meeting with your florist.
 Let's get started.